Avikalp7/CG-Accumulator/README.md

     - View above for an individual only
     - Get full performance detail for an individual.

-5. ###### OTHER FEATURES
-    - KGP Election Special - Special feature to be added to be active only during elections in KGP to view academic records of candidates to avoid mud-slinging over false data.
-[To be added]

 ###### Privacy Statement :
 The sole aim is to collect data and chalk out useful results and deductions for the benifit of the students.